 I whipped these up one morning several weeks ago without even planning them.
 Typically that’s how some of my best meals are created – look at what I have and let it inspire me.
 At least this is how breakfast goes because breakfast is almost never part of meal prep these days.
 I like to get creative with it.
-Three days a week I do overnight oats to go when I have to be in to work early.
+A few days a week I do overnight oats to go when I have to be in to work early.
 But the other days I can take my time with breakfast so coming up with random new ideas is what motivates me to get out of bed in the morning.

 Sausage and Apple Stuffed Sweet Potatoes